 Class of 2021 students and families, please mark your calendars for Junior College Night 101 presented virtually by our BHHS Counseling Department.
 We plan to keep the presentation date on May 18, 2020.
-This informative presentation will be led by the BHHS Counseling Department and we hope ALL juniors and their parents/guardians will view this presentation in preparation for the College Application Process.
-College 101 will provide valuable information about what it means if a college is test optional, why apply Early Action/Early Decision, importance of teacher and counselor letters of recommendation, etc.
+This informative presentation will be led by the BHHS Counseling Department and we hope ALL juniors and their parents/guardians will view this presentation in preparation for the college application process.